Rebuilding A Rotted Out Gazebo

 Choosing Vinyl Windows

-Gallo used Montecito Series vinyl windows, designed for new construction because he was able to order a custom size window for every unique opening he built.
-Another key factor was ensuring the new windows had a near perfect match to the style and grid patterns reflected in the main house.
+Gallo used Tuscany Series vinyl windows because he was able to order a custom size window for every unique opening he built.
+Another key factor was ensuring the new windows had a near perfect match to the style and grid patterns reflected in the main house.“I had used Milgard windows in a previous home and really liked the Full Lifetime Warranty Milgard offers to the original owner,” said Gallo.
+“This was another reason to choose the Tuscany Series windows as well as their great quality.
+I wanted the durability of vinyl, but with the same look and feel of the wood windows in my main residence.
+I achieved the look I was striving for with Milgard.”

 With the structure being along Puget Sound, the greenhouse gives the appearance of the top of a lighthouse when the light shines through the vinyl windows when it is lit up at night.